-Applications open in January for the WICW Poetry and Fiction Fellowships, awarding stipends of at least $39,000 and generous health benefits.
+Applications open in January for the WICW Poetry and Fiction Fellowships, awarding stipends of around $40,000 and generous health benefits.
 The submission deadline is March 1.
 Please read our instructions and eligibility requirements, below, before clicking here to upload your application.

 To be eligible, applicants must have completed or be scheduled to complete an MFA or PhD in Creative Writing by August 15 of the fellowship year.
 Eligible applicants may have published no more than one full-length collection or book of poetry, fiction, or creative nonfiction as of the March 1 deadline.
 Individuals who have never published a full-length collection or book remain eligible, of course.
 Successful applicants must commit to reside in the Madison area for the full duration of the Fellowship from mid-August to mid-May (holiday and other travel are of course permitted); to teach one section of undergraduate mixed-genre or single-genre creative writing each semester; to hold no other teaching, graduate study or fellowship obligations; to assist in the selection of the Brittingham and Felix Pollak Prizes in Poetry, the University of Wisconsin’s undergraduate writing prizes, and the following year’s Wisconsin Institute for Creative Writing Fellowships; and in general to participate fully in the life of the Madison writing community during the fellowship period.
 For more details regarding the responsibilities and privileges of our fellows, please see the main fellowships page.